yaegassy/coc-ruff/README.md

 ## Note

+### Detecting the "ruff" command from the execution environment

 The `ruff` command used by `ruff-lsp` uses the `ruff` command installed with the `ruff-lsp` dependency.

 To use the `ruff` command installed in the virtual environment of a project created by `venv`, `poetry`, etc., `ruff.path` must be set to an absolute path.